 Esri supports and recommends the use of Android Studio (latest stable release) for development of apps that use ArcGIS Runtime SDK for Android, as this is the IDE officially supported by Google for Android development.

 Refer to the Install and set up topic for more information.

 IntelliJ IDEA is the IDE upon which Android Studio is based.
 However, IntelliJ IDEA comes bundled with an Android plugin and supports Android Gradle based build system so you can work directly with ArcGIS Runtime SDK for Android in IntelliJ IDEA.
 More information about support for Android development in IntelliJ IDEA can be found here.

-ArcGIS Runtime SDK for Android uses OpenGL ES 2.0 technology to render map images.
+ArcGIS Runtime SDK for Android uses OpenGL ES technology to render map images.
 This technology makes the product much more versatile and usable by reducing the memory footprint, dramatically improving rendering speeds and using less power.
 The 2D MapView uses OpenGL ES 3.0 if available on the device, otherwise OpenGL ES 2.0 is used.
 The 3D SceneView requires OpenGL ES 3.0.